happyRip/Ephemeral-Chat/README.md

 * [`Docker`](https://docs.docker.com/engine/install/)
 * [`docker-compose`](https://docs.docker.com/compose/install/)

 When the dependency requirements are met you need to clone the project to your workstation.
 Notice that neither `Elixir` nor `postgresql` need to be installed on your machine.
-The whole app is going to be working in a container.
+The whole app is going to be working in a contenerized environment.

 ```
 git clone https://github.com/happyRip/Ephemeral-Chat.git